Non-myopic nasal spreading in Saraiki

 Nasir A. Syed

 Abstract: Saraiki manifests asymmetric bidirectional nasal spreading.
-Regressive spreading is mandatory, gradient and myopic.
-It initiates if there is a nasal phoneme in a word and transmits leftwards from segment to segment unless it is either blocked by an opaque segment or it reaches the left-most edge of the word.
-Glides and vowels are targets, while liquids and less sonorous consonants such as obstruents are blockers.
-Unlike regressive nasalization, progressive nasal spread is non-myopic and categorical.
-It only targets suffixes and only activates if there are suitable targets to the right edge of the domain.
-It does not activate at all if there is a blocker ahead even if that blocker is non-contiguous to the trigger.
-It is in this sense non-myopic and a counterexample to the predicted sour grapes effect as argued in, for example, McCarthy (2009, 2011), Wilson (2003, 2004), among others.
-Saraiki therefore provides data that warrants a rethinking of the typology of harmony systems.
+Regressive nasal spreading is sequential and myopic.
+It is triggered by a nasal and applies iteratively leftwards, unless it encounters a blocker.
+Vowels and approximants are targets, while liquids and obstruents are blockers.
+Progressive nasal spreading, by contrast, is non-myopic and categorical – it must apply to all segments in its domain.
+It only activates if there are suitable targets to the right edge of the domain.
+It does not activate at all, if there is a blocker ahead, even if that blocker is non-contiguous to the trigger, counter-intuitively showing a sour grapes effect.
+An element-based representational account is offered, warranting a rethinking of the typology of harmony systems.